 To more effectively control your mana, you need to know about the value HPM (Healing per Mana).
 It basically gives you an easy indicator on how much healing you get from each spell per percent mana.
 If you want to be efficient with your mana, use spells that have high HPM over those with low.
 The HPM value also changes with your stats (mastery that adds the Gust of Mist heal can change the HPM value of a spell quite dramatically).
 Here are charts over the HPM of the Mistweaver spells with my own two different gear sets: the raiding gear set with 316% mastery vs my mythic+ gear set with 597% mastery.

 Now this is a rough calculation of HPM (and not total healing, do mind) that is based on the assumption that there is no overhealing.
-Since we don’t live in a perfect world, one can assume there will some overhealing anyway.
-A few notes: Essence Font is not good to use in Mythic+ since it overwrites the HoT and is quite a shallow heal for a 5-man party, Effuse is weak in raiding because the lack of mastery, etc. What you should take away from this data is the following:
+Since we don’t live in a perfect world, one can assume there will be some overhealing anyway.
+What you should take away from these graphs:

 - Renewing Mist should always (ALWAYS) be used on cooldown since it’s so mana effective.